anhvlttfs/blog/posts/day-0-of-30-days-active-directory.md

 ### On the HV01 (running Windows Server 2022)

-HV01 on Dell OptiPlex 7050 has two disks: a 256GB SSD NVMe and a 256GB SATA HDD, both in good condition.
+HV01 on Dell OptiPlex 7050 has two disks, both in good condition.

 Since the system must also have a backup solution, I decided to do the following partition scheme:

 - On the SSD: Since the SSD has fast I/O, it will become the primary disk, where it holds both the host operating system and all VM contents (incl. disks, configurations, and snapshots).
-- On the HDD: It is much slower, but more reliable, so it becomes the secondary disk for holding backup contents, incl. backup of host machine, backup of VMs (VMs will send backups via SMB to the host)
+- On the HDD: It is much slower, but more reliable, so it becomes the secondary disk for holding backup contents, incl. backup of host machine, backup of VMs (VMs will send backups via SMB to the host).

 ### On the HV02 (running Ubuntu Server 24.04 LTS)

-HV02 on Raspberry Pi 5 has 2 disks: a 64GB SD card and a 256GB SSD NVMe
+HV02 on Raspberry Pi 5 has 2 disks, both in good condition.

 - On SSD: Since it stores both the backup content sent from HV01 over the network, it should be at least the size of the OptiPlex 7050 backup partition, and the rest for the OS and all VMs.
 - On the SD card: It is much slower than the SSD, so it will become a backup solution for the operating system on Raspberry Pi 5.